norrbom/mongodb-zig-client/README.md

-#  Zig C Driver Wrapper - as a learning exercise
+#  Zig MongoDB C Driver Wrapper - as a learning exercise

 Wrapping MongoDB C Driver as an exercise to get familiar with Zig.